seqan/seqan/manual/source/Tutorial/TemplateSubclassing.rst

 Example: Generic q-gram hashing
 -------------------------------

-In many applications in Bioinformatics so called q-grams are used.
+In many applications in bioinformatics so called q-grams are used.
 A short string of length q can be interpreted as a number to the base of the cardinality of the alphabet.
 So for example for the Dna alphabet ``cgta=0*1+3*4+2*16+1*64=108``. q-grams can be gapped or ungapped.